ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/DDinter/Readme.md

 The script of DDinter first prepare a drug mapping

 The python program try to map the DDinter drug to Chemical with name mapping.
-All mapping pairs are written into a CSV file and additonally a cypher gfile with cypher queries to integrate the mapping into Neo4j.
+All mapping pairs are written into a TSV file and additonally a cypher file with cypher queries to integrate the mapping into Neo4j.

 The mappings are integrated with cypher shell.